wp-plugins/groups/readme.txt

 == Changelog ==

+= 1.1.4 =
+* Reduced plugin admin footer.

+= 1.1.3 =
+* Added safety & warning to test page.

+= 1.1.2 =
+* Tested on WP 3.3.2

+= 1.1.1 =
+* Multisite: Fixed (removed) conditions that would only make Groups act on public and non-mature sites
+* Multisite: Adding add/remove to group only on sites', not network users admin screen
+* Multisite: Added constraint in user_register hook checking if the user is a member of the blog

 = 1.1.0 =
 * Added Groups menu to network admin
 * Added option to delete plugin data for all sites on multisite installations; removed option for individual sites